 BEFORE DRIVING YOUR VEHICLE

 Before preparing to drive your vehicle, here are a few recommended procedures that will add to your driving safety and enjoyment.

-- Be sure that you adjust the interior and exterior rear view mirrors to your driving preference. - 2.
-Adjust the driver's seat for proper distance from foot pedals and steering wheel to allow for safety and ease in controlling your vehicle.
+1. Be sure that you adjust the interior and exterior rear view mirrors to your driving preference.